 Are multiple loans allowed under this program?

 An individual borrower can receive multiple loans for multiple business activities.
 For example, a business owner that also does contracting on the side and receives a 1099 can apply twice.
 The first time for the business and the second time for the 1099 income.
-However, the same entity cannot receive multiple loans.
+The most recent stimulus package has also authorized second draw PPP loans for those that have already received a PPP loan in one of the first two funding rounds.

 Are the loan and the payroll tax credit mutually exclusive?